blmayer/ereandel/README.md

 ## Using

-Start browsing by running astro with an optional URL:
+Start browsing by running ereandel with an optional URL:

-`astro gemini://rawtext.club:1965/~sloum/spacewalk.gmi`
+`ereandel gemini://rawtext.club:1965/~sloum/spacewalk.gmi`

 you can omit the protocol and port:

-`astro rawtext.club/~sloum/spacewalk.gmi`
+`ereandel rawtext.club/~sloum/spacewalk.gmi`

 no arguments takes you to *gemini.circumlunar.space*:

-`astro`
+`ereandel`

 ### Client certificates

-astro can work with client certificates if capsules requires them for authentication.
+ereandel can work with client certificates if capsules requires them for authentication.

-astro allows a single client certificate per (sub)domain identified by it's name.
-If a client cert for a specific domain is available astro will send it to the server with every request.
+ereandel allows a single client certificate per (sub)domain identified by it's name.
+If a client cert for a specific domain is available ereandel will send it to the server with every request.

-When a resource requires a client cert and astro can't find one it will show you a command to create a client cert for the capsule.
-The certificates are stored in `~/.config/astro/certs/`.
+When a resource requires a client cert and ereandel can't find one it will show you a command to create a client cert for the capsule.
+The certificates are stored in `~/.config/ereandel/certs/`.

 To remove a certificate simply delete the `<domain>.crt` and `<domain>.key` files in the directory mentioned above.